-Oxford United Chairman Sumrith 'Tiger' Thanakarnjanasuth wrote the following notes for the match programme for United's game against Gillingham
+Oxford United Chairman, Sumrith 'Tiger' Thanakarnjanasuth, wrote the following notes for the match programme for United's game against Gillingham

 It’s good to be back at home and have two games here in four days to try and get some of the frustration of the last two games out of our system.

 The Wycombe game was such a tough game to watch, even on TV in Thailand on iFollow!
 I can only imagine how hard it was to be in the crowd and watch a game that had so little flow to it.
 Usually we play with a tempo and a lot of passion and the games are very easy on the eye.
 That game was certainly not that, but we fought hard and got one point so ten points from four home games is not bad at this stage.